Yadino/vidextract/README.md

 3.  **Access the application:** Once the containers are running, open your web browser and go to `http://localhost:3000`.
 You should see the client application.

+NOTE: The first analysis run may take a few minutes as models and weights are being downloaded.